The successful completion of one of the globe’s largest copper mines

 The rural communities were not used to the high-volume of road traffic that came with the project's construction.
 To ensure safety for all, Bechtel worked with the owner and contractor companies to complete 59 workshops for 2,224 schoolchildren and 3,098 hours of traffic safety training in the construction area near the concentrator and along the heavy-haul road.

 For more information about the successful work with the communities at Las Bambas, please see Bechtel's 2016 Sustainability Report.

 Standard concentrator design reduces costs and expedites delivery

 In 2012, Bechtel completed a copper concentrator at the nearby Antapaccay Project.
 We drew on this experience to build the facility at Las Bambas, Bechtel’s largest greenfield concentrator to date.
 We implemented a standard plant design at the two sites, which helped reduce capital costs and delivery times, leverage good practices, and promote consistent implementation of environmental, safety, and health processes, recruitment practices, community engagement efforts, and local enterprise support.

-Building local the economy, industry and skills
+Building the local economy, industries and skills

-During the course of the project, Bechtel and its partners spent more than $78 million on local goods and services in 16 remote Peruvian towns.
-Indirect employment from these ventures alone exceeded 1,500 jobs.
+During the course of the project, Bechtel and its partners spent more than $100 million on local goods and services in 16 remote Peruvian towns.
+Indirect employment from these ventures alone exceeded 2,000 jobs.

 As an additional benefit to the local community, approximately 5,000 hours of training were provided to more than 700 businesspeople on topics such as customer service, business management, production processes, environmental, safety, and health standards, and tax preparation.